Working Papers

 Publications

-- Recessions and Recoveries.
-Multinational Banks in the Business Cycle ,
+Recessions and Recoveries.
+Multinational Banks in the Business Cycle (2021), Journal of Monetary Economics

 with Qingqing Cao, Raoul Minetti, Maria Pia Olivero